pbastowski/angular2-now/README.md

 **Why bother with name-spacing?**

 Within a bootstrapped Angular 1 app, all module and provider names created must be unique.
-This is usually not a problem when you're the only one working on your app.
+This is usually not a problem when you are the only one working on your app.

 In a larger company, however, it is common for two or more teams to be working on different parts of the same overall app.
 Often on different projects.
 They may be creating different parts of the company homepage, such as booking or webshop.
 Booking could have a provider called "getData" and webshop could have its own provider named "getData".
 Within an Angular 1 app this would create a clash, even if these providers were created in different modules.

 To prevent the clash a naming convention is used, which clearly separates the provider names in two different teams.
-For example, booking could name their "getData" provider "booking_getData" and webshop could call their's "webshop_getData".
+For example, booking could name their "getData" provider "booking_getData" and webshop could call their "webshop_getData".
 In this way, all providers within the same Angular 1 bootstrapped app will be unique.

 ### ui-router support through @State